GhostWording/PublicDocumentation/API/Sections/messaging.md

     result:
     HTTP 200 OK {}

-"and finally try to guess which is from a bot:"
+"and finally try to guess which message is from a bot:"

     POST http://api.cvd.io/messaging/MBTIStickers/MessageAction/isBotMessage/fordevice/f659161979f91172
     {